pod32g/simple-logger/README.md

 ## Description

-**Simple Logger** is a lightweight, flexible logging library for Go (Golang) that supports multiple log levels and customizable output formats, including plain text and JSON.
+**Simple Logger** is a lightweight, flexible logging library for Go (Golang) that supports multiple log levels, customizable output formats, including plain text and JSON, and allows for user-defined custom formats.
 It is designed to be easy to integrate into your projects, with minimal configuration required.

 ## Features

 - Supports multiple log levels: `DEBUG`, `INFO`, `WARN`, `ERROR`, `FATAL`.
 - Customizable output destinations (e.g., stdout, stderr, or files).
-- Supports plain text and JSON log formats.
+- Supports plain text, JSON, and custom log formats.
-- Simple API for setting log levels and outputs.
+- Simple API for setting log levels, outputs, and formats.
+- Dynamic configuration updates at runtime.

 ## Installation